Project-MONAI/monai-deploy/guidelines/monai-application-package.md

   - copy `/opt/monai/models/` to `/var/run/monai/export/models/`.

-When the Executor performs a manifest export, it SHALL NOT invoke the Application.
+When the Executor performs an export operation, it SHALL NOT invoke the Application.

 ## Layout Diagram